Soddu Airport

-Sodo Airport (IATA: SXU, ICAO: HASD) is an airport serving in Wolaita Sodo, a city in Wolaita Zone, Ethiopia.
+Sodo Airport (IATA: SXU, ICAO: HASD) is an airport that has served Wolaita Sodo, a city in Wolaita Zone, Ethiopia.
 The airport is located 10 km (6 miles) to northern part of the city.
-Currently, the airport is not under operation and its reconstruction is started in 2022.
+Currently, the airport is not operational and its reconstruction started in 2022.

 Accidents and incidents

 In 20 November 1974: An Ethiopian Airlines Douglas C-47A, registration ET-AAR, that was due to fly a domestic passenger service to Beica, crashed on take-off.
 There were 24 occupants on board; both the pilot and the co-pilot perished in the accident.
 In 15 October 1978: Due to the loss of hydraulic pressure, an Ethiopian Airlines Douglas C-47B, registration ET-AGK, was diverted to the airport.
 The engines were cut out following landing, and the aircraft ended up in a drainage ditch.
 There were no fatalities, but the aircraft was written off.